wangzhenj321/CSharp-Manual/is.md

 > If *exp* is `true` and `is` is used with an `if` statement, *varname* is assigned and has local scope within the `if` statement only.

-The above statement is not correct.
+The following code snippet clarifies the

 #### Constant pattern